DaveGee/datadog-cpu/readme.md

 - [ ] Display events (load + recovery)
 - [ ] Alert each time there's a detected change (desktop alert? other?)
 - [ ] Add a loading indicator for when is the next update (10s) indicating how old is the update
+- [ ] Display the current load in a separate component (isolate polling?)

 ### Misc

 - [] No types (TS would be nice) to test for robustness.
 Did not bother to add tests for "types"
 - [] Trusting that the API returns what it says.
-Not handling API errors, timeouts
+Not handling API errors, timeouts.

 ## Architecture & UX